Krishna is long time resident of Khokana. He is a devoted father, husband and devout Hindu.

 NEW CASES

-According to World Health Organization statistics, there were well over 200 thousand new cases of leprosy diagnosed globally in 2016 alone.
-Many in first world countries such and the United States are unaware that the disease still exists.
+As of June 2024, According to World Health Organization statistics, Nepal has already reported 1,853 new cases. in 2019, 3,844 new cases.
+2023, 2,522 new cases.
+Many in first world countries such as the United States are unaware that the disease still exists.
 Due to the profound social stigma surrounding the disease, patients are very reluctance to seek out treatment.
 This, more often than not, only exasperates the condition and chance of leading a normal life.
 World Leprosy day coincides with the passing of Indian leader, Mahatma Gandhi’s death in 1948, usually very late in January.
 The aim of World Leprosy Day is to change attitudes towards leprosy and increase awareness of the fact that leprosy can now be easily prevented and cured.

 A BEAUTIFUL PLACE FOR A BEAUTIFUL PEOPLE